Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

-3. Coat With Mineral Oil
+3. Mineral Oil

 This method is super easy to do.
 Simply rub the outside of each egg shell with slightly warmed mineral oil and place back in the carton.
 Eggs will keep even at room temperature for up to 8 months this way.
 A single bottle of mineral oil is very cheap and has a lot of other uses.